-As an investor network, FAIRR aims facilitate collaborative investor engagements with companies on key issues surrounding factory farming.
+As an investor network, the FAIRR Initiative aims to facilitate collaborative investor engagements with companies on key issues surrounding factory farming.

 Through shareholder resolutions, joint letters and briefings, FAIRR will assist investor members in driving forward constructive engagement with companies and moving them to improve their practices and protect returns.

-FAIRR, in partnership with ShareAction and ICCR, has brought together a coalition of 60 institutional investors, worth $2.2 trillion, to ask companies to take action on the systemic overuse of antibiotics.
-Targeting ten of the largest US and UK restaurant chains including McDonald’s, Domino’ Pizza Group and Yum!
+FAIRR, in partnership with ICCR, has brought together a coalition of more than 70 institutional investors managing over $2.5 trillion to ask companies to take action on the systemic overuse of antibiotics.
+Targeting 20 of the largest US and UK restaurant chains including McDonald’s, Domino’ Pizza Group and Yum!
 Brands, the coalition is calling for an end to the routine, non-therapeutic use of antibiotics in their supply chains.

-Currently supported by 40 investors with $2 trillion combined AUM, our sustainable protein engagement highlights the risks and opportunities posed by growing global protein demands and current reliance on industrially produced animal proteins.
+Currently supported by nearly 60 investors with over $2.4 trillion combined AUM, our sustainable protein engagement highlights the risks and opportunities posed by growing global protein demands and current reliance on industrially produced animal proteins.
 Targeting 16 major food multinationals and backed by a briefing, The Future of Food: The Investment Case for a Protein Shake-Up, the engagement is asking the companies to future-proof their supply chains by diversifying protein sources.